 Diversification helps you manage your risk by putting your eggs in lots of different baskets.
 For example, if you bought shares in the US 500 fund on Sharesies, you’d get a little piece of 500 different companies in the United States.
 That means that if one of those companies doesn’t do as well, you possibly have 499 other companies picking up its slack.
 Diversification gives access to the returns from lots of companies, without taking the bigger risk on just one of them.

-You can also diversify across different funds.
 Some investors will split their money between higher-risk and lower-risk investments—for example, by investing in both the US 500 and NZ Bond.
 That gives you access to some of the higher potential of the US 500, while also keeping some of your money in lower-risk funds to balance things out.
+Or, you can invest in a bunch of companies, while also investing in managed funds and exchange-traded funds (ETFs).
+This gives you the potential focussed upside of the companies, while also giving you the broad diversity of the managed funds and ETFs.

 This approach makes everything a bit smoother.
 You don’t have as much access to big returns as you would if you invested all in one thing, but you’re also much less likely to lose everything.
 Not a bad deal.